-Over the years, there has been a debate whether there is a need to beef up the level of foreign reserves or trim them down, and this debate is becoming more interesting especially in a developing country like Nigeria.
+Over the years, there has been a debate whether there is a need to beef up the level of foreign reserves or trim them down, and this debate is becoming more interesting especially in developing countries.
 It is usual for countries in the world to hold external reserves in order to have a favourable level of exchange rate especially with a view of stabilizing and establishing a robust economy.
-Most previous studies had concentrated on modeling External Reserves-Economic Growth Nexus with classical econometric models with static parameters.
+Most previous studies had concentrated on modeling External Reserves-Economic Growth nexus with classical time series and econometric models with static parameters.